What is sugar?

 Sugar can have many names.

-Check the ingredient list of the Nutrition Facts Label to find these added sugars:
+Check the ingredient list of the Nutrition Facts Label on a food or drink package to look for the following added sugars:

 - Brown sugar